What is Polycystic Ovarian Syndrome (PCOS)?

 The Polycystic Ovary Syndrome Association of Australia Inc (POSAA) is a ‘self-help’ association for women with PCOS and those who suspect they have it.
 The Association brings together sufferers, their families and friends, and medical professionals interested in supporting the group and PCOS patients.

 The Association’s overall purpose is to offer support to women with PCOS, promote understanding and awareness of the syndrome and encourage research into PCOS.
 POSAA is proud to have been instrumental in the formation of the PCOS Australia Alliance and the subsequent launch of world-first guidelines for the diagnosis and care of women with PCOS.
 For more information, visit the POSAA website...

-If you have been trying to conceive for more than 12 months (6 months if you are over 35) and know or suspect you have PCOS please call 1800 111 483 or book an appointment with a fertility specialist.
+If you know or suspect you have PCOS and have been trying to conceive for more than 12 months (6 months if you are over 35) please call 1800 111 483 or book an appointment with a fertility specialist.

 Appointments are available in the next couple of weeks and will cost approximately $150 for a couple after the Medicare rebate.

 If you would just like help managing the symptoms of PCOS you can discuss this with your GP or attend a PCOS clinic.